-Given the ratio of three Davidsons to one Harley, you may be wondering why the company wasn't called Davidson-Harley.
+Given the ratio of three Davidsons to one Harley, you may wonder why the company wasn't called Davidson-Harley.
 Since the original idea for the motorcycle came from William Harley, the gang thought it was only fair to have his name first.

 Both boys were enamored with bicycles.
 William even took a job at a Milwaukee-based bicycle factory when he was 15, rising from the rank of cycle fitter to drafter, which led him to work as a draftsman at the Barth Manufacturing Company.
 It was there that he designed his first internal combustion engine.
 It was based on the French de Dion-Bouton engine, which would go on to be used by many early motorcycle manufacturers.

 Along with Arthur, another draftsman from Barth, and a friend whose father owned a lathe, William and his cohorts would spend the next several years working on a proto motorcycle in their spare time.
-The prototype fizzled out, but it proved to be invaluable because it made William and Arthur realize that what they needed was a machinist.
+The prototype fizzled out, but it proved invaluable because it made William and Arthur realize that they needed a machinist.

-Soon, the trio was joined by another mechanic, William Davidson, Arthur's eldest brother.
+Soon, another mechanic, William Davidson, Arthur's eldest brother, joined the trio.
 By 1904, a second prototype was completed.
 It was the first-ever Harley-Davidson® motorcycle to participate in a motorcycle race.
 And while it didn't win, the team was already off and running to make motorcycle history!

 William was the first chief engineer and treasurer of Harley-Davidson.
 The idea for the motorcycle was his, although he certainly couldn't have done it without the Davidson brothers.

 Engineering ran in the Harley family.
-William Harley Sr. was a railway engineer who, along with his wife Mary Smith, emigrated to the United States in 1860 from England.
+William Harley Sr. was a railway engineer who emigrated to the United States in 1860 from England along with his wife, Mary Smith.
 William Jr. was born 20 years later in 1880.

 When not working on prototypes of the original motorcycle, Harley was pursuing a degree in mechanical engineering from the University of Wisconsin-Madison, which he earned in 1907.